-If you are running Amanda and would like a backup program that can write to multiple volumes (i.e. is not limited by your tape drive capacity), Bacula can most likely fill your needs.
+If you would like a backup program that can write to multiple volumes (i.e. is not limited by your tape drive capacity), Bacula can most likely fill your needs.
 In addition, quite a number of Bacula users report that Bacula is simpler to setup and use than other equivalent programs.